-Laetacara curviceps General Information
+Laetacara General Information

-The dwarf species within Aequidens were recognized as a distinct group and in 1986, Dr. Sven Kullander erected the genus Laetacara for these species.
+The dwarf species within Aequidens were long recognized as a distinct group and in 1986, Dr. Sven Kullander erected the genus Laetacara for these species.
 The members of Laetacara are sometimes referred to as the “smiling acaras“.
 The reason for this is often obvious in some species as they have facial markings that make them look like they are smiling.

 There are no recognized identifiable varieties of L. curviceps.
-Different populations exhibit slight differences in markings and colors but nothing that has become a distinct variety.
+Different populations exhibit slight differences in markings and colors but nothing that denotes a distinct variety.
 However, L. curviceps is found across a large range on both sides of the Amazon and future genetic testing could show distinct populations exist in the wild.

 Although there are no known varieties of L. curviceps, there are several species that are similar in appearance.
 Some of these are occasionally offered for sale but most are very rare in the hobby.
 The described species in the genus in 2022 are: